 - Member, New Jersey State Bar Association

-- Member, Seton Hall University Alumni Board of Directors
+- President, Seton Hall University Alumni Board of Directors

 - “The Scope of Title IX Protection Gains Yardage as Courts Continue to Tackle the Contact Sports Exception,” Seton Hall Journal of Sport Law (10 Seton Hall J. Sport L. 415 (2000)).

 - Speaker, Labor & Employment Law Update: Independent Contractor vs. Employee: Are You Misclassifying Your Workers?
 (December 2011)

 - Guest lecturer for various classes in areas of Labor & Employment Law, Felician College (2008,2009,2010) and Rutgers University School of Law (2012)

 - “No, Boss, We Cannot Be Facebook Friends!”
 (New Jersey Law Journal, December 2012)